 From Years of Cultural Research and Personal Experience

-from: the Weston Price Foundation with comments from Pete at NaturalHealthWay.com
+This is mostly copied from the Weston Price Foundation with comments and opinions from Pete at NaturalHealthWay.com*

 1. Eat whole, natural foods.